jfreeman812/QE-Tools/tags.md

 The 'report as' column indicates how the tag is shown in the scoping report.

 Tags with the same purpose are mutually exclusive.
+Any purpose whose name starts with a hyphen (-) is not reported on, but will be otherwise checked.

 Note: The 'smoke' designation is used throughout Rackspace, though each team has their own interpretation of it.